-Options for addressing a convention: direct to penalty
+Options for addressing a contravention: direct to penalty

 Normally you would issue a warning letter for a contravention before issuing a penalty.
 However, you can you can go direct to a penalty where: